1. Personal data you supply to the firm in circumstances where you apply for a job at the firm either directly or via a third party recruiter

 Transfer of Personal Data outside the European Economic Area

-MP may transfer and/or process your personal data outside the European Economic Area (the “EEA”).
+MP may transfer and/or process your personal data outside of the UK.

-If MP transfers personal data outside the EEA, it will seek to ensure a similar degree of protection is afforded by ensuring that personal data is transferred only to persons in countries outside the EEA in one of the following circumstances.
+If MP transfers personal data outside the UK, it will seek to ensure a similar degree of protection is afforded by ensuring that personal data is transferred only to persons in countries outside the UK in one of the following circumstances.

 How does MP safeguard your data?